Worksheets

 What are Lines and Angles?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 Lines and angles are the building blocks of geometry.
 A line extends infinitely in both directions and has no endpoints, while a line segment has two endpoints and a fixed length.
 A ray has one endpoint and extends infinitely in one direction.
 When two rays share a common starting point, they form an angle.

 In Class 6, students learn to identify these geometric objects, classify angles by their measure, and understand relationships between angles such as complementary and supplementary pairs.
 This chapter lays the groundwork for everything from triangle properties in Class 7 to coordinate geometry in Class 10.